Galactic Structure and Interstellar Medium Science Working Group

 Seminar Series

-The LSST Galactic Structure and Interstellar Medium science working group is hosting talks during its monthly meetings.
+The LSST Galactic Structure and Interstellar Medium science working group is hosting talks during its biweekly meetings.
 Please refer to our current speaker and topic schedule.

 Co-Chairs